jwoehr/nuqasm2/README.md

 Based on [Open Quantum Assembly Language](https://arxiv.org/pdf/1707.03429.pdf)

-Translates QASM2 source into a Python dictionary.
+Translates QASM2 source into a Python dictionary with 4 keys:
-* Filepath, datetime, and full source recorded for entire qasm program as appropriate key/value pairs.
-* The `user_gates` key is the list definitions (if any) of user-defined gates.
-* The `ast` key is the program and is a list of element dictionaries, one per element of the program.
-  * Within each dict in `ast` there are keys and values for
+* `t_sect`
+  * Filepaths
+  * Datetimes
+  * Name of unit
+* `c_sect`
+  * Ops
+  * Declarations
+  * Comments
+* `g_sect`
+  * User gate definitions (e.g., `qelib1.inc`)
+* `s_sect`
+  * Saved source

+There are many options controlling what gets generated.

+Output can include
+* Source file path
 * Line number
 * Original source
 * Element type
 * Parameter values
-    * Any other appropriate translation elements
+* Other appropriate translation elements

-* This is a proof of concept.
+`nuqasm2.py` is a driver.
-  * The AST is intended to illustrate more than to prescribe.
+* The class file is `qasmast.py`.
+* `qasmast` is the code body providing methods to perform translation from OPENQASM source to data structures useful for backend circuit construction

-  * Issues welcome, including comments and suggestions.
+This is a proof of concept intended to illustrate more than to prescribe.
+Issues welcome, including comments and suggestions.

 ```
 $ python nuqasm2.py -h